zxl2014swjx/ESC_WGS/README.md

 # ESC_WGS
-The pipeline and analysis codes of low-depth WGS of ESC
+The pipeline and analysis codes of low depths whole genome sequence (WGS) of esophageal cancer (ESC)